 My question is, if 40 million patients can get behind Ambien, why cannot -- why did not -- 30 million coalesce behind a "substitute"?
 Perhaps because there is no specific substitute to satisfy their needs?!

-I suspect that most prescription denial experiences include your primary physician offering a couple of, what I call "generic" alternates (eg., Trazodone) then fobbing you off to a sleep doctor -- who has no more idea of what might be a useful substitute than your primary.
+I suspect that most prescription denial experiences include your primary physician offering a couple of, what I call "generic" alternates (eg., Trazodone) then fobbing you off to a sleep doctor -- who has no more idea of what might be a equivalent substitute than your primary.

-Before the primary bumps you off the sleep med that has made your life livable for years, he or she should have a page of 14 questions to put to you -- to know what to switch to -- if there is any suitable alternate.
+Before your primary bumps you off the sleep med that has made your life livable for years, he or she should have a page of 14 questions to put to you -- to know what to switch to -- if there is any suitable alternate.
 I suspect there is not a suitable substitute -- especially in the drug hang over department.
 If 30 million patients had found a decent substitute, we would be hearing about it by now.

 What is so unique about Ambien?
 In my case I can cut a 10mg pill into three pieces: 5mg to go to sleep; two 2.5mgs to put me back to sleep when I wake up in the middle of the night.
 Matches my sleep pattern exactly.
 I feel no drug hangover even two hours after taking.
 I call it 25-45-50 -- 25 minutes to reach max effect; 45 in deepest; 50 turning off.